tivrama/tivrama.github.io/_posts/2016-05-06-welcome-to-jekyll.markdown

 For a Queue, one would add pallets to one end of a location, and remove from the other end.
 This is good for fast moving items that had an expire date.

-There Like stack, There is an index which is updated when a pallet is added.
+Like stack, There is an index which is updated when a pallet is added.
 But it helps to have another running index which tracks the first pallet.
 This way, the count of the pallets can be determined by subtracting one from the other.

 Here is a simple Queue.
 {% highlight ruby %}